-Chairperson: Jeffery Burkhart
+Chairperson: Jerome Garcia

 Regular Faculty: Christine Broussard, Jeffery Burkhart, Stacey Darling-Novak, Jerome Garcia, Jay Jones, Robert Neher, Kathleen Weaver.

-Adjunct Faculty: Fredda Fox, Harvey Good
+Adjunct Faculty: Fredda Fox, Harvey Good required for all majors.

 The Biology Department offers a major with concentrations to prepare students for the health professions, cellular and molecular biology, general biology, environmental biology, and teaching.
 B.A. and B.S. majors are developed with the advice of the student's advisor.
-A senior comprehensive exam is required for all majors.
+A senior comprehensive exam is